Burundi: Culture

 Burundi's culture is based on local tradition and the influence of neighbouring countries, though cultural prominence has been hindered by civil unrest.
 Since farming is the main industry, a typical Burundian meal consists of sweet potatoes, corn, rice and peas.
 Due to the expense, meat is eaten only a few times per month.

 When several Burundians of close acquaintance meet for a gathering they drink impeke, a beer, together from a large container to symbolise unity.

-Notable Burundians include the footballer Mohammed Tchité and singer Jean-Pierre Nimbona, popularly known as Kidumu (who is based in Nairobi, Kenya).
+Notable Burundians include: the footballers Mohamed Tchité, Gaël Bigirimana, Youssouf Ndayishimiye; the professor of Economics Léonce Ndikumana, the philanthropist Deogratias Niyizonkiza, the writer and model Esther Kamatari, the humanitarian activist Marguerite Barankitse, the journalist and chief editor Antoine Kaburahe and the singer Jean-Pierre Nimbona, popularly known as Kidumu (who is based in Nairobi, Kenya).

 Crafts are an important art form in Burundi and are attractive gifts to many tourists.
-Basket weaving is a popular craft for local artisans.
-Other crafts such as masks, shields, statues and pottery are made in Burundi.
+Basket weaving is a popular craft for local artisans, as well as other crafts such as masks, shields, statues and pottery.

 Drumming is an important part of the cultural heritage.
 The world-famous Royal Drummers of Burundi, who have performed for over 40 years, are noted for traditional drumming using the karyenda, amashako, ibishikiso and ikiranya drums.
 Dance often accompanies drumming performance, which is frequently seen in celebrations and family gatherings.
 The abatimbo, which is performed at official ceremonies and rituals and the fast-paced abanyagasimbo are some famous Burundian dances.
 Some musical instruments of note are the flute, zither, ikembe, indonongo, umuduri, inanga and the inyagara.

 The country's oral tradition is strong, relaying history and life lessons through storytelling, poetry and song.
 Imigani, indirimbo, amazina and ivyivugo are literary genres in Burundi.

 Basketball and track and field are noted sports.
 Martial arts are popular, as well.
 There are five major judo clubs: Club Judo de l'Entente Sportive, in Downtown, and four others throughout the city.
 Association football is a popular pastime throughout the country, as are mancala games.

 Most Christian holidays are celebrated, with Christmas being the largest.
 Burundian Independence Day is celebrated annually on 1 July.
 In 2005, the Burundian government declared Eid al-Fitr, an Islamic holiday, to be a public holiday.